Capital punishment in the United States: Exonerations

-Discrimination in mass incarceration and capital punishment
+Exonerations, in relation to the death penalty, are defined as the absolving of someone from their previous verdict of guilty and sentencing of death.
+Since January 1, 1973, 108 out of the 200 total exonerations have been African Americans.
+African Americans account for about 54% of all exonerations.
+As of 2013, over 140 persons sentenced to death, since 1973, had their convictions overturned or received full pardons.
+Eighteen prisoners of them have been exonerated on the basis of DNA evidence In 2009, the Supreme Court held that there is no constitutional right post-conviction DNA testing for convicted prisoners.
+Forty-eight states have post-conviction DNA testing statutes.
+However, fewer than half the states have statutes that give inmates time and money for post-conviction DNA testing.
+There is widespread public support for such a system.

 During the middle of the 20th century, a period of mass incarceration occurred in the United States.
 The United States became the country with the highest incarceration rate which caused the prison population to become heavily Black by the 1990s whereas it was mainly only white in previous years.
 White people accounted for 51% of the prison population while Black people accounted for 47% of the entire prison population during the 1990s.
 Even though Black people made up of around half the jail inhabitants, they only were 12.1% of the United States population and white citizens made up 80.3% of the total population during that time.
 The prison population had increased from 196,441 people in 1970 to 1.6 million by 2008.
 This discrepancy of races in the prison population related to the overall demographics of the United States has to do with the inconsistency of police arrests on citizens.
 Moving into 2015, Black people still made up only 12.1% of the total population but made up 18% of people who were stopped by police on the road.
 This led to the increase of disproportionate demographics in local jails and prison systems.
 By 2018, 592 Black people were in local jails per every 100,000 people and 2,271 Black men were incarcerated in federal prisons per 100,000 people.
 On the other hand, white people were incarcerated at a rate of 187 per 100,000 people in local jails and white men, at the federal level, were incarcerated at a rate of 392 per 100,000 people.
-This dramatic increase in Black arrests caused America's prison population to boom was which was all due to this long lasting period of mass incarceration.
+This dramatic increase in Black arrests caused America's prison population to boom, which was all due to this long lasting period of mass incarceration.

 Mass incarceration had been increasing and there are many factors sustaining its rise.
 From over-policing to disproportionately long prison sentences, Black people have been targeted in mass incarceration and as a result, more susceptible to capital punishment.